UCAT Route Optimization Plan

 Will there be more stops to pick up people at Rodeway Inn in New Paltz?
 There isn’t enough stops at the Rodeway Inn.
 Most of the time you are drop off at Stewart’s and have to wait 1 hr 45 minutes for another bus to take you to be drop off at the Rodeway.
 Will there be more buses be able to go on this route?

-Chris asked about 2 months ago
+Chris asked 2 months ago

 Thank you for your comment.
 The location that you've identified would be served by a future "Route 9" as shown on the Preliminary Route Profile Maps.
 Service frequency is currently proposed as 150 minutes during weekdays.